 You are stuck in that cycle of putting a purchase on your credit card and then waiting until the next paycheck to pay it off.
 We’ve all been there so don’t be embarrassed.

-Maybe there is a “MUST have” item on sale or you got a float tire that needs repaired now but you don’t have that money in the bank.
+Maybe there is a “MUST have” item on sale or you got a flat tire that needs repaired now but you don’t have that money in the bank.
 So, you swipe your card and tell yourself, “I’ll pay it off before interest hits so it’s no big deal”.

 Although it is better than paying credit card interest, it still isn’t the best situation.
 Have I done it before?
 Yes.
 Most people have.
 You don’t want to get stuck in that cycle.
 Let’s dive into it: